Curriculum Statement

 • Actively closing gaps in attainment and achievement between students, for all pupil groups; especially students eligible for Pupil Premium, students with special educational needs and disabilities, looked after children and students from minority ethnic groups.

-Pathways Rationale:
+Curriculum Rationale:

 All our students have the best opportunities to maximise their potential through being placed in the most appropriate pathway.